vindaalex/multizone-thermostat/README.md

 * pwm_scale_high (Optional): Overide upper bound pwm scale for this mode.
 Default = 'pwm_scale'

 # Master configuration
-The configuration scheme is similar as for a satelite only with the following differences.
+The configuration scheme is similar as for a satellite only with the following differences.

-* name: For master mode the name is overruled by thermostat to 'master'
+* name: Specify 'master'.
+For master mode the user defined name is overruled by thermostat to 'master'
 * room_area (Required): For master it should be equal to the total heated area.
-* sensor (optional): For master mode not applicable
+For master mode not applicable
+* sensor
-* filter_mode (Optional): For master mode not applicable
+* filter_mode
-* sensor_out (optional): For master mode not applicable
+* sensor_out
-* precision (Optional): For master mode not applicable
+* precision
+* sensor_stale_duration

 ## HVAC modes: heat or cool (sub entity config)
 The control is specified per hvac mode (heat, cool).
 At least 1 to be included.
 EAch HVAC mode should include one of the control modes: on-off, proportional or master.

 Generic HVAC mode setting:
-* min_target_temp (Optional): For master mode not applicable
+For master mode not applicable:
+* min_target_temp
-* max_target_temp (Optional): For master mode not applicable
+* max_target_temp
-* initial_target_temp (Optional): For master mode not applicable
+* initial_target_temp

 ### on-off mode (Optional) (sub of hvac mode)
 For master mode not applicable